itsmng/.github/profile/README.md

     * [Edit traduction](https://github.com/itsmng/edittraduction/releases) : edit traduction file directly in the web interface.
     * [Holidays](https://github.com/itsmng/holidays/releases) : set holidays from over 40 countries.
     * [Split dropdown](https://github.com/itsmng/splitdropdown/releases) : split a dropdown into multiple dropdowns based on the level of splitting.
+    * [Stock management](https://github.com/itsmng/stockmanagement/releases) : allows user to configure an alert threshold for a type of material or for a manufacturer/model depending on a status.
+    * [OCS Inventory NG](https://github.com/itsmng/ocsinventoryng/releases) : connector between OCS Inventory software and ITSM-NG.
     * GLPI plugin compatibilities (up to version 9.5.7)

 ## Features